-Kirkham Lancashire Cheese is a farmhouse version of Lancashire cheese, actually made in Lancashire.
+Kirkham Lancashire Cheese is a farmhouse cheese version of Lancashire cheese, actually made in Lancashire.

 It is very white, with a sharp taste.

-The cheese is made at Beesley Farm in Goosnargh, near Preston, Lancashire, from unpasteurised milk from the farm's own 80 to 100 head herd of Friesian Holstein cows.
-The farm has 240 acres ( 97 hectares) for the cows to graze on.
+The cheese is made at Beesley Farm in Goosnargh, near Preston, Lancashire, from raw milk from the farm’s own 80 to 100 head herd of Friesian Holstein cows.
+The farm has 97 hectares (240 acres) for the cows to graze on.

 The next morning, the cows are milked again, with that milk being mixed into milk from the night before, along with the starter culture.
-The milk is then heated to 88 F (31 C.) Animal rennet is added to curdle the milk.
+The milk is then heated to 31 C (88 F).
+Animal rennet is added to curdle the milk.
 When the curd has formed, it is cut, then drained, and let sit over night.
 The acid that develops in the curd overnight gives a sharp flavour.

 Then it is removed from the mould, wrapped in cloth, dated, and set on shelves to dry a few days.

 After that, the cloth is buttered.
 Using butter rather than wax allows the cheese to breathe and age better.

 The cheeses are then moved to shelves in warehouse, and aged, being turned every two weeks.

 Making the cheese commercially started in the early 1980s, after Ruth’s mother taught her to make it in the late 1970s.
 Ruth and her husband John started off with 40 Holstein Friesian cows, making only four 20 kg (22 pound) cheeses a day.
 At first, they coated the cheese in wax, but then switched to the buttered cloth for better aging.

 The farm and business are now run by Graham Kirkham.
 Graham’s two boys, Mike and Sean help out as well.
 Thus the family has been making it for three generations: Ruth’s mother, then Ruth, then Graham, then his boys.